microprediction/timemachines/FAQ.md

 and, as noted, facilitates comparison of different ways to search hyper-parameters, across packages which have *entirely different conventions* and hyper-parameter spaces.

-### FAQ 3: Why not use the packages, like prophet, directly?
+### FAQ 3: Why not use the "big name" packages, like prophet, directly?

-Answer (A) Well 15,000 people read [this article](https://www.microprediction.com/blog/prophet) in a single day.
-Are you the last to do so?
+Answer (A) They kinda suck, for one thing.
+Perhaps that's why 15,000 people read [this article](https://www.microprediction.com/blog/prophet) in a single day.
+Don't be the last.

+Answer (B) In all seriousness, knock yourself out.
+Use whatever you like.
+Observe that this package wraps *some* functionality, not all by any means, of some popular open source packages.
+But honestly the slow ones are here, along with the [Elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/univariate-k_003.html), mostly to reassure you that speed comes for free here.
+You're probably not losing accuracy.

-Answer (B) Maybe you should.
-Observe that this package wraps *some* functionality, not all by any means.
-You should use the original packages for maximum flexibility.
-However, as noted, you *might* like this package if you want to be able to do this:
+Answer (C).
+Given the above, you might not want to wed yourself to the quirks of a particular packages' API.
+You *might* like this package if you want to be able to do this:

         s,k = {}, 3
         for yi,ai in zip(y,a[k:]):